-Prerequisite or corequisite: MLIS 7200 with a grade of "B" or better or consent of the instructor.
+Prerequisite or corequisite: MLIS 7200 with a grade of "B" or better.
 A comprehensive look at issues that shape the nature of human relations in libraries.
 Topics include staff recruitment and development, diversity, equal opportunity, performance evaluation, and legal requirements.